 These requirements could include:

 - doing unpaid work

 - being subject to a curfew

 - undertaking a treatment programme for alcohol or drugs, and

 - being subject to a rehabilitation activity requirement.

 If the offender does not comply with the requirements, or is convicted of another offence during the the time of their suspended sentence, they are likely to serve the original custodial term as well as the sentence they get for the new offence.

-In 2019, 40,000 offenders had a suspended sentence order imposed, representing three per cent of offenders sentenced.
+In 2021, around 44,000 offenders had a suspended sentence order imposed, representing five per cent of offenders sentenced.
 (These statistics are taken from the Ministry of Justice’s criminal justice statistics publications.)